pl8ypus

 Illustrative dashboard panel for the governed Marketing Intelligence AI build.

-Intelligence Model
+Intelligence model

 Four intelligence views.
 One governed data model.